aleksei-berezkin/fluent-streams/README.md

 ## Benchmarks

-The library [demonstrates](https://github.com/aleksei-berezkin/fluent-streams-docs/tree/master/benchmarks) generally reasonable performance, though it is slightly slower in some benchmarks.
-This can be attributed to the following factors:
+The library [demonstrates](https://github.com/aleksei-berezkin/fluent-streams-docs/tree/master/benchmarks) generally reasonable performance, though it is slightly slower in some benchmarks compared to similar libraries.
+This is due to:

 - **Use of Generators.** While they allow for iteration with very compact syntax, generators are typically slightly slower than simple iterators.
 - **Standard Iteration Protocol.** Ensures compatibility with `for-of` loops, spread syntax, and other language features, though custom protocols can be faster at the cost of losing these benefits.